-129. At the end of the twelve-month reading period, and if all other requirements of reading have been satisfactorily completed, tutors are required to complete a form of certification.

-- 130. The issues that arise during the reading year will be many and varied.
+- 120. At the end of the twelve month reading period, and if all other requirements of reading have been satisfactorily completed, tutors are required to complete a form of certification. - 121.
+The issues that arise during the reading year will be many and varied.
 It is not possible to anticipate in these Guidelines all the aspects in relation to monitoring, guidance and certification that tutors may encounter.
-However, in recognition of the importance of the relationship, regular and transparent communication, and early identification and resolution of problems and difficulties, will facilitate the reader's successful introduction to the Bar. - 131.
-Finally, tutors and readers should also be aware that if things go wrong, or look as if they may go wrong, during the readership year, help is readily available, and they should discuss the issues and seek the advice of senior members of the profession. - 132.
-It is hoped that these Guidelines will assist readers and tutors to establish and maintain a productive relationship which ultimately enables the tutor to comfortably certify their reader as qualified to practice as a barrister without restriction.
+However, in recognition of the importance of the relationship, regular and transparent communication and dealing with problems and difficulties at an early stage will facilitate the reader's successful introduction to the Bar. - 122.
+Finally, tutors and readers should also be aware that if things go wrong, or look as if they may go wrong, during the readership year, help is readily available and they should discuss the issues and seek the advice of senior members of the profession. - 123.
+It is hoped that these guidelines will assist readers and tutors establish and maintain a productive relationship which ultimately enables the tutor to comfortably certify their reader as qualified to practice as a barrister without restriction.

-Appendix 1: Declarations of fitnes ss to practise

-(1) by Certifying Tutor -

-Declaration of Reader's Fitness to Prac tice - Certifying Tutor

-Certifying tutor:

-Chambers:

-Reader's name:

-Date reading commenced:

-Second tutor (if applicable):

-Frequency of personal contact betwe een tutor and reader:

-Frequency of contact between certify tutor (if applicable): ying tutor and reader's second .

-Evaluation of Reader's Work

-Contact between Reader and Tutor

-Have you regularly met with your reader?
-Yes No

-If Yes, please state frequency:

-Chamber work (pleadings, advices on e evidence, affidavits, etc)

-Have you regularly scrutinise your reader? d chamber work undertaken by Yes No

-your reader.
-If Yes, please state frequency:

-If No, you CAN NOT certify the reader is fit to p practice as a barrister without ut restriction

-Which of the following best of describes the reader's chamber Unsatisfactory Satisfactory

-work you have viewed?
-Good Excellent

-In your opinion, is there any your reader ought properly to area of chamber work in which acquire greater skill?
-Yes No

-If Yes, please specify:

-Appendix 1: Declarations of Fitness to Practice 2 - 29 -

-arances in Court Which Court(s) has your reader most frequently appeared in, led or unled?
+Appendix 1: Declarations of fitness to practise (1) by Certifying Tutor Declaration of Reader's Fitness to Prac ctice - Certifying Tutor Certifying tutor: Chambers: Reader's name: Date reading commenced: Second tutor (if applicable): Frequency of personal contact between tutor and reader: Frequency of contact between certifyin tutor (if applicable): g tutor and reader's second - Evaluation of Reader's Work Contact between Reader and Tutor Have you regularly met with yo our reader?
+Yes No If Yes, please state frequency: Chamber work (pleadings, advices on evi dence, affidavits, etc) Have you regularly scrutinised o your reader? chamber work undertaken by Yes No , If Yes, please state frequency: If No, you CANN IOT certify the reader is fit to p practice as a barrister without ut restriction Which of the following best des work you have viewed? scribes the reader's chamber Unsatisfactory Good Satisfactory Excellent In your opinion, is there any are your reader ought properly to a Yes No 🗌 If Yes, please specify: Appendix 1: Declarations of Fitness to Practice - 32 - rances in Court Which Court(s) has your reader most frequently appeared in, led or unled?
 What has been the nature of the work undertaken (eg mentions, own substantive work, junior work)?
 Have you observed your reader appear unled in Court?
-Yes No If Yes, please state frequency and nature of appearance: If No, please explain what steps you have taken to assess your reader's appearance work (for instance, please provide details if you have consulted with your reader about their appearance work or their preparation for appearance) If Yes, which of the following best describes your reader's Unsatisfactory Satisfactor advocacy skills?
-Good Excellen Has your reader attended Court with you (whether as your junior or simply accompanying) and reading your briefs in those matters?
-Yes No If Yes, please state frequency: If No, please explain what steps you have taken to assess your reader's preparation skills (for instance, please provide details if you have consulted with your reader about their appearance work or their preparation for appearance) Which of the following best describes your reader's preparation skills?
-Unsatisfactory Satisfactor 381113.
-Good Excellen In your opinion is there any area of appearance work in which your reader needs to acquire greater skill?
-Yes No If Yes, please specify:
+Yes No If Yes, please state frequency and nature of appearance: If No, please explain what steps you have taken to assess your reader's appearance work (for instance, please provide details if you have consulted with your reader about their appearance work or their preparation for appearance) If Yes, which of the following best describes your reader's advocacy skills?
+Unsatisfactory Good Satisfactor Exceller Has your reader attended Court with you (whether as your junior or simply accompanying) and reading your briefs in those matters?
+Yes N If Yes, please state frequency: If No, please explain what steps you have taken to assess your reader's preparation skills (for instance, please provide details if you have consulted with your reader about their appearance work or their preparation for appearance) Which of the following best describes your reader's preparation skills?
+Unsatisfactory Good Satisfactor Exceller In your opinion is there any area of appearance work in which your reader needs to acquire greater skill?
+Yes Ν If Yes, please specify: